skupperproject/refdog/input/commands/connector/generate.md

 </div>
 <div class="attribute-body">

-The name of a Kubernetes secret containing the trusted server certificate (typically a CA).
+The name of a Kubernetes secret containing TLS credentials.
+The secret contains the trusted server certificate (typically a CA).

 It can optionally include a client certificate and key for mutual TLS.

-This option is used when setting up router-to-server TLS encryption.
+This option is used when setting up client-to-router and router-to-server TLS encryption.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="">Site-scoped TLS</a></td></table>